 In 2013, Adam won a five-way Republican primary garnering nearly 39% of the vote.
 In April of 2013, Adam was officially sworn-in to represent the 98th Assembly District in Wisconsin.

-During his first year in the Assembly, Adam voted to cut taxes three times totaling over $2 billion.
-The tax cuts Adam supported effectively lowered income taxes for every worker in Wisconsin.
-Adam was named a “Champion of Commerce” by the Metropolitan Milwaukee Association of Commerce (MMAC), awarded the “Working for Wisconsin Award” by the Wisconsin Manufacturers & Commerce (WMC) and received a 100% voting score from the American Conservative Union.
+Since 2013, Adam has been named a “Champion of Commerce” by the Metropolitan Milwaukee Association of Commerce (MMAC), awarded the “Working for Wisconsin Award” by the Wisconsin Manufacturers & Commerce (WMC) and received a 100% voting score from the American Conservative Union.

 In 2014, Adam was selected to attend the prestigious Bowhay Institute for Legislative Leadership Development program, a bipartisan leadership-training program hosted by the Council of State Governments with lawmakers from the both U.S. and Canada.